notgamer-modrinth/remob_description/README.md

 - **Health:** ⬆ 24  → 32
 - **Scale:** ⬆ 1 → 1.15
 - **Speed:** ⬇ 0.35 → 0.1
-- Have a bone on it’s head, and a "super" enchanted crossbow.
+- Has a bone on it’s head, and a "super" enchanted crossbow.
 - **Abilities:**
   - Spawns with a killer rabbit, just like the illusioner.